Chino CA Family Dentist Provides Dental Care Tips You Deserve

 1. Periodontal Disease

-This disease is the most common cause why your tooth loosens and shifts.
-It does not only affect your gums but also the ligaments and bones surrounding and supporting your teeth.
+This disease is the most common cause as to why your tooth loosens and shifts.
+It not only affects your gums but also the ligaments and bones surrounding and supporting your teeth.
 It starts when a bacterial plaque forms on the teeth and hardens to tartar.
 It is usually caused by improper brushing and flossing.
 When the tartar forms, the gum tissue is affected which then causes the bleeding.
 This will then further lead to loss of bone and tissues that connect and secure your teeth in position.

 2. Pregnancy Hormones